Principled Design and Implementation of Steerable Detectors: Discussion and conclusion

 \end{itemize}

 Limitations of the current approach includes the modeling of one single template per detector.
 However, this potential weakness is compensated by the ability of the model to approximate any template with high accuracy.
-In addition, a collection of detectors can be obtained by repeating the learning process for each distinct template class.
-Detection robustness with respect to pattern deformations was not specifically evaluated.
+A collection of detectors can thus be obtained by generating a dedicated detector for each distinct template class.
+Detection robustness with respect to pattern deformations was not explored as it lies out of the scope of the problem we consider in this work.
 Nevertheless, we believe that using steerable models with a small number of harmonics results in regularized (i.e., low-pass) detectors capturing the global layout of the template with enhanced generalization abilities.